mciwing/mciwing.github.io/docs/yolo/index.md

         cv2.imwrite('trump_out.jpg', cv2.cvtColor(rgb_small_frame, cv2.COLOR_BGR2RGB))
         ```

+####  Pose Estimation
-- **Pose Estimation**: Determining the position and orientation of an object or person relative to a reference point or coordinate system.
+Determining the position and orientation of an object or person relative to a reference point or coordinate system.

 ???+ example "Example: Pose Estimation"